hsdevelops/cron-telebot/README.md

 ## Running in production
 1. Configure environment variables.
 See [config.py](./config.py) for the required environment variables and how you can get them.
    * Remember to set the ENV environment variable to any value of your choice (e.g. `dev`, `uat`, `prod`)
-2. Entrypoint is `gunicorn main:app -k uvicorn.workers.UvicornWorker`.
+2. Entrypoint is `gunicorn main:app -k uvicorn.workers.UvicornWorker --timeout 60`.
 No need to run bot and api separately.

 ## Contributing